Exploring Rocky Mountain National Park Snowshoeing Trails

 There are so many things to do in Estes Park in winter.
 Ice fishing in Rocky Mountain National Park is a great way to immerse yourself in this picturesque environment, while the outdoor enthusiast will certainly welcome mountaineering.

-For those looking for an afternoon beer crawl, downtown Estes Park has an assortment of quaint pubs and shopping opportunities.
 No matter what type of activity you choose to partake in this winter season, Estes Park promises visitors a perfect escape from the hustle and bustle of daily life.

 Where to Stay in Estes Park

-If you want to escape to the Rocky Mountains for some awe-inspiring winter hiking, look no further than Estes Park!
-This small town is nestled at the base of majestic Rocky Mountain National Park, giving you easy access to some of the best snowshoeing trails in Colorado - all just minutes away from its Beaver Meadows main gate.
+This small town is nestled at the base of majestic Rocky Mountain National Park, giving you easy access to some of the best snowshoeing in RMNP—all just minutes away from the Beaver Meadows main gate.

-Rent a second level condo with hot tub mountain views.
+Rent a second-level condo with hot tub mountain views.
 Better yet, book a log cabin complete with a game room and hot tub for those winter nights of fun!
-Embrace winter in the Rocky Mountains, staying in a renovated 1800s cabin within walking distance of downtown.

 The turkey club is amazing at Birds Nest.